-You don’t get a grant with a hybrid like the Lexus RX 450h, and the entry-level five-seat SE model costs a close to £49,000.
-You’ll pay around £2,000 more for the seven-seat 450h L version, and the top spec 450h L Premier costs around £62,000.
+You don’t get a grant with a hybrid like the Lexus RX 450h, and the entry-level five-seat model costs over £49,000.
+You’ll pay around £2,000 more for the seven-seat 450h L version, and the top spec 450h Takumi costs nearly £62,000.
 That's not cheap, but considering the specification, it looks reasonable value compared to luxury SUV rivals.

 Plug-in hybrid drivers can also take advantage of London Congestion Charge exemption, whereas the Lexus doesn’t qualify.

 You’ll find the Lexus 450h quite pricey to insure, as it falls into group ratings 41 and 42 depending on spec.
 However, it’s not out of step with rivals, which are all in the same ballpark.